thoughtspot/thoughtspot.github.io/_release/fixed.md

 - Adding columns to a worksheet and saving them resulted in timeouts and an <code>HTTP_UNAUTHORIZED(401)</code> status.
 This problem resulted from an internal <code>SESSION</code> handling error.
 This problem was resolved in this release.
 - A problem was resolved where <code>tsadmin</code> and <code>guest</code> were prevented from uploading a CSV upload and received a red bar error instead.
 - A problem with memory links during upgrade was resolved.
-- A problem was resolved where Google Chrome version 65 broke the formatting of headlines in pinboards.
+- A problem was resolved where Google Chrome version 65 broke the formatting of headlines in Pinboards.
 This issue was reported as a Product Support Advisory for versions 3.x and 4.x releases older than 4.4.1.4.
 - An underlying system issue was resolved that caused a saved answer to fail with a red bar error if the answer was created on a relationship(s) which was based on a hidden column(s).
 - A pinned answer that relied on an underlying join between two worksheets one of which included a filter failed to display properly.
 This problem was resolved in this release.
-- After upgraded customer appliance from 4.4.0.11 to 4.4.1.2 GA, some pinboards could not be opened and instead returned a red bar error.
+- After upgraded customer appliance from 4.4.0.11 to 4.4.1.2 GA, some Pinboards could not be opened and instead returned a red bar error.
 This issue was resolved.
 - Some customers reported that several data buckets were relative to calendar year/quarter/month rather than relative to the financial year.
   - QUARTER_OF_YEAR
   - MONTH_OF_YEAR